alexmarqs/my-reminders-serverless-api/README.md

 ## Scheduled/cron job to call my API endpoints

 There are multiple options for this.
 I can create my own scheduler job system, use one of the existing online cron services (easycron, cron-job.org, etc.) or use the main cloud providers (AWS, Google Cloud, Azure) that also have cron services available.
-However, in this case I'm using the **Github Actions** to create a scheduled job to invoke my API, check `.github/workflows/reminders-cron-job.yml` for more details.
+However, in this case I'm using the **Github Actions** to create a scheduled job to invoke my API, check the folder `.github/workflows` for more details.

 ## Prerequisites